jingwenli0312/Feature-Embedding-Refiner/FER-AM/README.md

 # FER-AM
-This a repo for developing the feature embedding refiner (FER) based on attention model (AM) for TSP and CVRP (work in progress).
+This a repo for developing the Feature Embedding Refiner (FER) based on Attention Model (AM) for TSP and CVRP (work in progress).

 # dependencies